pmuellr/node-debug-context/README.md

     var vm = require("vm")

     var Debug = vm.runInDebugContext("Debug")
+    Debug.setListener(_=>_)
     Debug.scripts().forEach(function(script) {
       console.log(script.name)
     })

 This code snippet should list all the "scripts" V8 has loaded.
 Try it, there are **TONS** of them.

+The debug context gets autocleared after the end of the vm.runInDebugContext() line.
+To make things work, we need to keep the context active somehow; in this case, by doing a `Debug.setListener()`.

 So, what else can you do with this thing.
 That's what I'm going to find out.